lmbxmu/HRank/README.md

 @inproceedings{lin2020hrank,
-  title={HRank: Filter Pruning using High-Rank Feature Map}, author={Lin, Mingbao and Ji, Rongrong and Wang, Yan and Zhang, Yichen and Zhang, Baochang and Tian, Yonghong and Shao, Ling}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={1529--1538}, year={2020}
+  title={HRank: Filter Pruning using High-Rank Feature Map}, author={Lin, Mingbao and Ji, Rongrong and Wang, Yan and Zhang, Yichen and Zhang, Baochang and Tian, Yonghong and Shao, Ling}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, pages={1529--1538}, year={2020}
 }